 Both of these programs at Rasmussen University are offered in an online competency-based education format that places an emphasis on applied, practical learning.
 Often, students learn best by doing, so coursework may involve projects like developing and proposing a public health program, or creating a working financial budget that supports improved patient and business outcomes.

 Of course, interesting course material alone isn’t likely to be your only criteria.
 You’re a practical person and need to know what sorts of career opportunities you can pursue upon graduating.
 Let’s take a look at both.

 What can you do with a Master of Public Health degree?

-The Master of Public Health program at Rasmussen College helps prepare students for a broad array of public health careers in domains such as epidemiology, public health research and informatics, health policy and administration, environmental health and risk management and community health education.
+The Master of Public Health program at Rasmussen University helps prepare students for a broad array of public health careers in domains such as epidemiology, public health research and informatics, health policy and administration, environmental health and risk management and community health education.

 Common public health job titles include:

 - Policy analyst